Some things should just work, amirite?

 But if you’ve followed everything above and you’re still having problems, then you’ve got a bit more to go.

 For some of us no matter what we do with the Buffer, Low Latency Mode, or anything else – Latency is just a fact.

-The reason often is the combination of your interface and Mac.
-A slower connection like USB 1.0 or an older Mac just isn’t as fast as something newer like Thunderbolt.
+Another reason could be the combination of your interface and Mac.
+A slower connection like USB 1.0 or an older Mac just isn’t as fast as a new Mac or Thunderbolt connectivity.